Hoverbear/hoverbear.org/content/about/index.md

 **Want to verbally introduce me at an event?** Please, use this:

-> Ana is a Senior Engineer on [Mayastor](https://github.com/openebs/Mayastor), she's from Pacific Northwest, and  takes care of a golden retriever named [*Nami*](https://twitter.com/nami_num_nums) with her partner.
+> Ana is a hacker working in the Rust and Nix ecosystems.
+She's from Lək̓ʷəŋən territory in the Pacific Northwest, and holds a B.Sc. in Computer Science from the University of Victoria.
+She takes care of a golden retriever named [*Nami*](https://twitter.com/nami_num_nums) with her partner.

 **Including my biography/about on a website?** Please, use this.

-> Ana is a Senior Engineer working on [Mayastor](https://github.com/openebs/Mayastor) at [Maya Data](https://mayadata.io/).
-She lives on Lək̓ʷəŋən territory in the Pacific Northwest, holds a B.Sc. in Computer Science from the University of Victoria, and takes care of a golden retriever named [*Nami*](https://twitter.com/nami_num_nums) with her partner.
+> Ana is a hacker working in the Rust and Nix ecosystems.
+She's from Lək̓ʷəŋən territory in the Pacific Northwest, and holds a B.Sc. in Computer Science from the University of Victoria.
+She takes care of a golden retriever named [*Nami*](https://twitter.com/nami_num_nums) with her partner.
->
 >
 >
 > An eager conversationalist, she'd love to discuss NVMeoF, rDMA, Rust, Open Source sustainability, distributed consensus, data center technology, and renewable energy.
 Particularly with underrepresented people, those working with non-profits, or STEAM outreach done through community partnerships.